After mass killings, Trump condemns white supremacy but faces pressure for gun control

 That comment drew immediate criticism with Democratic presidential candidate Amy Klobuchar accusing the Republican president of trying to dodge the issue of gun control.

-“There’s mental illness & hate throughout world, but U.S. stands alone w/high rate of gun violence,” she said on Twitter.
+“There’s mental illness&hate throughout world, but U.S. stands alone w/high rate of gun violence,” she said on Twitter.

 After a gunman killed 58 people at a country music festival in Las Vegas in 2017, Trump proposed a ban an attachment known as a bump stock that gives a semi-automatic weapon the capacity of a machine gun.
 The ban went into effect in March.